 This is one of the top reasons people usually get back together, and at the same time it’s one of the dumbest.
 Okay, you hate the dating scene around you, and you’ve probably tried to be with someone else, but it seems like you can’t find anyone suitable, at least.
 And now you are afraid that you’ll end up alone and miserable and you are thinking about going back with your ex.
 For you, it’s better to be with him in your comfort zone, despite all the problems you guys had, than being alone or having to put yourself back on the market.
 Remember that this is the worst thing you could ever do.
 It’s always better to be alone than in a bad relationship.
 Being single doesn’t have to be depressing and lonely.
-You can spend time focusing on yourself and on dear people around you—not everything has to always revolve around the opposite sex.
+You can spend time focusing on yourself and on dear people around you—not everything has to always revolve around the opposite gender.
 Invest in yourself, use every opportunity you can to improve, do whatever makes you happy, but just don’t go looking for him for this reason only.
 And if you think that you are having trouble finding a new partner, trust me that he’ll come when you least expect it and when you are ready.

 This isn’t the first time you two broke up